Analyzing Twitter Languages With Streaming API

 No. Twitter decides whether to post you the tweet or not according to what the value of coordinates field is.
 It goes like this:

-2. If the coordinates field is empty, but the place field is not, it is the place field that gets checked.
-If if it by any extent intersects the bounding box, it is sent to the stream.
+field that gets checked.
+If if it by any extent intersects the bounding box, it is sent to the stream. - If both of the fields are empty, nothing is sent.

-I decided to throw away the tweets with the empty coordinates field, because the accuracy of the value specified in the place field can be generally considered very low and insufficient for my purposes.
+field, because the accuracy of the value specified in the place field can be generally considered very low and insufficient for my purposes.
 You still need to account for position inaccuracies of users’ devices though, however that is not something that we can deal with.
 Let us just assume that geotagged tweets are accurate.

 Figure: Twitter seems not to be very accurate when matching tweets against bounding box.